KadenK/taskie/README.md

 - Login to save your list
 - Add, remove, or edit tasks
 - Nested tasks
-- Tasks can completed over more than one day
-- Smart tasks that automatically apply depending on weather conditions
 - Share your task list with others
 - Convenient weather display for task planning